 The owner of Mansfield Town will ‘carefully consider advancing’ plans for a hotel at One Call Stadium after his bid to build one in the town was rejected.

-It was revealed last week that John Radford had submitted plans to build a new hotel on the site of the old bus station in Rosemary Street.
+It was revealed that John Radford had submitted plans to build a new hotel on the site of the old bus station in Rosemary Street.

 But Mansfield District Council later released a statement saying that Mr Radford’s plans had not been selected as the preferred bid.